zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

    Click on a linked asset in the ticket pane to open its page in i-doit.

-In i-doit: List & create tickets for a given asset
+In i-doit: List & Create Tickets For a Given Asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your i-doit control panel should contain